 Dr. Lin: I’ve tried to draw up a food pyramid.
 Well, I have drawn up a food pyramid in The Dental Diet, and what it looks like is the base of it is plants.
 That really tells us that, for the vast majority of what we eat, it should be coming from a variety of plants.
 I think this is really important, because historically, we’ve eaten a vast majority.

 We’ve actually changed our plant intake as well, it’s something like seven species we’ve now reduced our intake of vegetables to.
 So, a variety, and all these different fibers are what create microbial diversity.
 That’s a huge part of understanding how to create a healthy oral environment, because you have diverse, ecologically stable bacteria that then go on to your gut.

-The next tier up are these, what I call the focus foods.
-The foods that contain these fat-soluble nutrients that you don’t really get from other sources.
-That’s your, an animal source, like a well-sourced piece of meat.
+The next tier up are what I call the focus foods.
+The foods that contain these fat-soluble nutrients, that you don’t really get from other sources.
+That’s an animal source, like a well-sourced piece of meat.
 Dairy is in there.

 Now, dairy is a very gray pictures, now.
 I try and take people through that in the book, in that if you are dairy intolerant, you probably need to remove it and at least see how you go, and then there’s gray.
 You can try and introduce ghee if you like.
 And the reason why I say that is because ghee can be a great source of vitamin A, D, and K2.

 Robyn: Ghee, hold on.
 G-H-E-E, is clarified butter.
 Tell us a little bit about why ghee is so good.